 Instructions

-- If you're using nuts with the skins on: Roast your hazelnuts in a preheated oven at 180 Celsius / 350 F for 10 minutes or until the skins start to come off.
+- If you're using nuts with the skins on: Roast the hazelnuts in a preheated oven at 180 Celsius / 350 F for 10 minutes or until the skins start to come off and the nuts are golden brown.

 - Once the nuts are cooled, rub them in a towel or between your palms to remove the skins.

 - Blend all ingredients in a high speed blender/food processor until smooth.
-This should take around 5 minutes, depending on the power of your appliance.
-In between, scrape down the sides of the blender.
+This takes around 5 minutes, depending on the power of your appliance.
+In between, scrape down the sides of the blender. ***see notes

 Video